askonomm/oinky.io/docs/templating-data.md

 ### `from` (required)

-Specifying `from` is mandatory in order for Oinky to know from which directory to read the data from.
+Specifying `from` is mandatory in order for Oinky to know from where to get the data from.
 For example, let's say you want to get data from `documents/essays/general`, then you would specify `from` as that.
 Remember that Oinky reads this data recursively, so it will also get any content from any directories from within that directory.

+If you want to only read one file, simply pass the relative path to the file instead, like `blog/hello-world.md`.

 ### `order`